The Forests of the Night: History

 The novel's historical context is that during the years immediately after the war, a myth in France arose that most Frenchmen had been resistors to the Nazi occupation, fighters who took up arms or committed acts of civil disobedience and noncooperation.
 They were opposed by a few collaborators, or bad apples, who supported the occupation.
 The mythology of a nation of resistors would be seriously discredited and revised in the early 1970s through the work of historian Robert Paxton, but Jean-Louis Curtis's 1947 novel was one of the first to raise some doubts, to expose cracks in the lie, thus winning it the attention of France's literary establishment and earning it the Prix Goncourt.
 The Forests of the Night was the first post-war novel to portray France during the war as it really was, as James Kirkup observed, an "acid portrait of those who played at being members of the [French] Resistance".

 The novel's theme and title come from the opening lines to William Blake's poem "The Tyger": "Tiger, tiger, burning bright - in the forests of the night."

-The Forests of the Night was translated in 1951 into English by Nora Wydenbruck; it has not been re-printed since.
+The Forests of the Night was translated by Nora Wydenbruck into English in 1951; it has not been re-printed since.

 Plot

 Francis is the son of the Comte de Balansun, whose family resides in the French town of Saint-Clar, near the Pyrenees.
 Francis, in the beginning of the novel, skips school and helps a refugee called "The Mohican" escape to the Free Zone in Spain during the German Occupation of France.
-Before he departs, the "Mohican" promises Francis to inform Jean, the fiancee engaged to Francis' sister, Helene, and who had escaped through Spain to England.
+Before he departs, the "Mohican" promises Francis to inform Jean, the fiancé engaged to Francis' sister, Helene, and who had escaped through Spain to England.
 Afterwards, Francis informs his father that he has joined the French Resistance, and the Comte de Balansun, who is initially supportive of Marechal Petain, is then moved by his son's actions and declares his support for the Resistance.
 Francis tells his acquaintance, Philip Arreguy, to inform his sister Helene the next time he visits Paris, and let her know that he has tried to get a message across to her fiancee Jean.
 In the process Francis also reveals to Philip that he is part of the Resistance.

 Helene is living in Paris, having graduated from studies in physics and chemistry.
 An admirer named Gerard who frequently spends evenings with her longs for her to be his lover, but out of respect for her engagement, as well as her intelligence, virtue, and position, he decides to remain as a friend.
-Helene grows tired of waiting for Jean and eventually succumbs to the sensual attentions of Philip, who becomes her lover.
+Helene grows tired of waiting for Jean and succumbs to the sensual attentions of Philip, who becomes her lover.
 Afterwards, Helene sends a message directed to Jean, not knowing if he will ever receive it, informing him that she has decided to break their relationship.